29 Aug 2019

 China’s LED enterprises are actively expanding into overseas markets.
 For example, Mulinsen has merged with Germany’s Ledvance, while Opple is continually establishing subsidiary companies overseas.
 Meanwhile, mainland lighting enterprises are also strengthening their presence in China by setting up display centres and more specialty stores.
 Mainland enterprises are expected to devote more resources in future into technological development and innovation so as to add more value to their products and boost their competitiveness.

 The development of medical, aviation and electronic lighting is a growing trend for traditional lighting companies looking to upgrade and transform their business.
 In recent years, international brands such as General Electric, Siemens and Osram have been downsizing their traditional lighting business and focusing on the more lucrative business of health applications.
 They have been increasing their R&D investment in medical devices, automotive lighting, industrial applications and plant lighting.

 III.
 Sales Channels

 In China, lighting products are mainly sold through specialised lighting marts, branded stores, electrical appliance stores, home appliance chain stores, supermarket chains, hardware stores and building materials marts.
 Currently, most lighting products are distributed through specialised lighting marts.
-As technology advances, more enterprises have adopted online platforms as a new sales channel in recent years.
+As technology advances, however, a growing number of businesses are adopting online platforms as a new sales channel.